 Discover the best that these two exciting neighborhoods have to offer by joining this private tour of Albaicin and Sacromonte, our knowledgeable tour guides will show you all the hidden treasures and secrets.

 Tapas in Granada

-Granada, in addition to its rich heritage, has an extensive cultural agenda where you can enjoy all kinds of cultural activities.
-From theatrical performances in the majestic Isabel La Católica Municipal Theater to musical activities such as the International Festival of Music and Dance.
+In addition to its rich heritage, Granada has an extensive cultural agenda where you can experience all sorts of different cultural activities.
+There’s plenty to enjoy, from theatrical performances in the majestic Isabel La Católica Municipal Theater to musical activities such as the International Festival of Music and Dance.

 Discover the Calle de las Teterías